gellyzoid/discord-chatbot/README.md

 ---
 ## 🚀 Usage

-Mention the name or the username of the bot you created.
+Mention the bot's name or username in Discord to start a conversation.
 Example:
 ```sh
 @ai-chatbot Who are you?
 ```